muratk3n/thirdwave/en/README.md

 Movie idea, ppl leave Earth in spaceship ready to settle, escaping apocalyptic scenario, land on Mars and then they are like 'dude it sucks here let's go back', and they return, use all the tools on Earth.
-So it's a very roundbout style of scifi, indirect.
+So it's a very roundbout style of scifi.
+Indirect.

 ---